Skip to content

 Audio generated by DropInBlog's Blog Voice AI™ may have slight pronunciation nuances.
 Learn more

-Tricia's original article published in 2014 contains valuable information that still holds true today.
-These six tips for layout design are worth sharing again.
-As a bonus, Julie and I each created a new layout using these same principles to inspire you.
+Tricia originally published this article in 2014 and it contains valuable information that still holds true today.
+The six tips for layout design shared below are truly timeless—and totally worth sharing again!

 1. Focal Images

 Think of your page as a theater production.
-Select the best photos to be the "leading characters."
+Select your best photos to be the "leading characters."
 Feature those images on the full 4x6 single or double mats.
-In the July 2014 Layout Formula, there are two double-mats for focal images and two additional co-stars with single mats.
+In the July 2014 Bonus Page Formula, there are two double-mats for focal images and two additional co-stars with single mats.

 2. Groups